libreswitch/ops/docs/qos_cli.md

 #### Description
 The **cos-map** command associates local-priority, color, and optionally a descriptive name to each 802.1 VLAN priority code point (COS).

-This table is used when a port's QoS trust mode is set to 'cos' to mark packets initial local-priority and color (see [qos trust](#qos-trust)).
+This table is used when a port's QoS trust mode is set to "cos" to mark packets initial local-priority and color (see [qos trust](#qos-trust)).

 The default color is "green".
 The default name is an empty string.

 The **no cos-map** command will restore the assignments for a priority code point back to its factory default.